 Prognosis depends on the severity and on the presence or absence of transfusion-related disease.
-HIV is a leading cause of death.
+Complications from HIV and cirrhosis are leading causes of death.
 Life expectancy in those without HIV is ~62 years 2.

 - ~15 times increased risk death from intracranial hemorrhage (~1/3 of all deaths)

 - ~50 times increased risk death from non-intracranial hemorrhage